A reader sent me an email one day day asking for some saving tips for world travel.

 The first place to cut is buying your work lunches.
 Take your own lunch to work, including drinks and yes… coffee...bye bye Starbucks (weep).

 Reduce dinners out as much as you can and substitute them for picnics at the park or barbecues at home with your mates.
-Make eating at home fun by trying new recipes and drinking cheap, supermarket wine while you cook.
+Make eating at home fun by trying new recipes and drinking local beer and wine while you cook.

 Live Off One Wage